aelhossiny/bulkRNAseq/README.md

 Here we will run the heart of RNAseq analysis.
 Defining differentially expressed genes (Up- and down-regulated genes).
 It is curcial to know how comparisons you are trying to make and construct the design matrix accordingly.
+Most of the RNAseq experiments are based on categorical data analysis (e.g., WT vs KO, Treated vs. Non-Treated), but you can use continuous variables (e.g., Glucose level, Drug Dosage).
 You can review the guidelines for constructing a design matrix [here](https://bioconductor.org/packages/release/workflows/vignettes/RNAseq123/inst/doc/designmatrices.html).

 Here we will compare the Il33 KO to WT while accounting for other variables (Cell.Line, Treatment and batch).
 This can be conducted using one of two ways as follows:

-1)  Setting WT as a reference, and comparing everything to it
+**1) Setting WT as a reference, and comparing everything to it**

 ``` r
 dds$IL33.Status <- factor(dds$IL33.Status, levels = c('WT', 'KO'))